The Asymptotic Distribution of the MLE in High-dimensional Logistic Models: Arbitrary Covariance: The asymptotic distribution of the MLE in high dimensions

-\paragraph{Finite sample accuracy} We consider an experiment with dimensions $n$ and $p$ the same as that for Figure \ref{fig:qqplot}, and the regression vector sampled similarly.
+We consider an experiment with dimensions $n$ and $p$ the same as that for Figure \ref{fig:qqplot}, and the regression vector sampled similarly.
 According to \eqref{eq:bulk_dep}, about $(1-\alpha)$ of all the $\beta_j$'s should lie within the corresponding intervals \eqref{eq:cisingle}.

 Table \ref{tab:cov_prop} shows the proportion of $\beta_j$'s covered by these intervals for a few commonly used confidence levels $(1-\alpha)$.\footnote{Note that, in Table \ref{tab:cov_prop_nonnull} we investigated a single coordinate across many replicates, whereas here we consider all the coordinates in each instance.} The proportions are as predicted for each of the confidence levels, and every covariance we simulated from.

 The four columns in Table \ref{tab:cov_prop} correspond to different covariance matrices; they include a random correlation matrix (details are given below), a correlation matrix from an AR(1) model whose parameter is either set to $\rho=0.8$ or $\rho=0.5$, and a covariance matrix set to be the identity.
 The random correlation matrix is sampled as follows: we randomly pick an orthogonal matrix $\mbf{U}$, and eigenvalues $\lambda_1,\dots, \lambda_p$ i.i.d.~from a chi-squared distribution with 10 degrees of freedom.
 We then form a positive definite matrix $\mbf{B} = \mbf{U}^\top\mbf{\Lambda}\mbf{U}$ from these eigenvalues, where $\mbf{\Lambda} = \mathrm{diag}(\lambda_1,\dots, \lambda_p)$. $\mbf{\Sigma}$ is the correlation matrix obtained from $\mbf{B}$ by scaling the variables to have unit variance.